Heritage Teaching & Administrative Staff

 Gwen Kashmier has lived in Montana all her life and moved to Kalispell in 2010.
 She attended Montana State University and received her B.A. in K-12 Health Enhancement (P.E. and Health) in 1999.
 She taught In West Yellowstone for four years as she coached, advised classes, and organized track meets.
 Gwen has taught classical studies for three years with Classical Conversations.
 She has been involved with co-op groups and serves the children and youth at her church.
 Most of all, Gwen loves to see students know the love that the Lord has for them, which includes her two children she homeschooled for 14 years.
 Gwen also enjoys the outdoors, crafting, reading, and spending time with family and friends.

-Josh Lancaster - Development Director & Community Life, Senior Synthesis
+Josh Lancaster - Development Director, Senior Synthesis

-Marlo has been a part of Heritage since its inception in 2011 and has taught the biological sciences for the past 27 years.
+Marlo has been a part of Heritage since its inception in 2011 and has taught the biological sciences for the past 29 years.
 She has her BS in Health Education and Biology from Northern Arizona University.
 She holds a secondary teaching certificate in Biology, Health, and Physical Education for the state of Montana and has also held certifications in Washington, and Arizona.
 Teaching in both the private and public sectors she brings a wealth of knowledge and passion to her subject area.
 Well-known for her dynamic personality, Marlo has a unique ability to make science entertaining.
 Her students are engaged because her enthusiasm is contagious!
 Marlo's two boys have been at Heritage since they were babies and have grown up a part of the community, thus, becoming an accidental homeschool family.
-Josh joined the Lancaster team at Heritage and considers Heritage as their Family Mission.
+Josh joined the Lancaster team at Heritage and they consider Heritage their Family Mission.
 Marlo is constantly organizing activities, ordering shirts, and heading up track and cross country to make life more fun at Heritage.

 Buffi grew up in Ventura, California and met her husband while completing the radiology technology program at Loma Linda University, after which, she pursued licensure in abdominal, obstetrical, gynecological, and cardiovascular sonography at AHU in Orlando Florida.
 She and her husband then worked in Guam at a mission clinic for six years where two of their four children were born.
 Feeling the need to be closer to family, they moved back to California where they lived for 10 years before moving to Montana.
 After 23 years of working in radiology, Buffi finally found the opportunity to pursue her love for teaching.
 For the last six years, Buffi has taught at Heritage Academy and has fallen in love with the mixture of strong Classical Christian curriculum, friendly staff, and fabulous students.
 She completed her BSRS in Radiologic Sciences from Loma Linda University in 2018 and her MA in Communication with an emphasis in Education from Grand Canyon University in 2022.
 Eventually, she hopes to teach health sciences at a collegiate level.

-Byron Longenecker- High School Bible
+Byron Longenecker- 9-12th grade boys Bible Study

 Byron graduated from Briercrest College, Saskatchewan, Canada, in 2004 with a B.A. in Business Management.
 Upon his return to Montana, he met and quickly married (do not ask how quick) his beautiful wife, Jessica, and they now have five kids.
 His entrepreneurial spirit led him to build and sell several businesses while serving in various ministries.
 Upon completion of his Masters of Divinity from Covenant Seminary in 2012, Byron served as an Associate Pastor in Billings, MT for three years before returning home to the Flathead Valley.
 Byron loves people and is passionate to see their faith lived out in every aspect of life.
 He is especially excited to help students explore and engage the world of learning through the lens of a deep Christian faith.
 When not chasing after his adventurous wife and kids, Byron can be found making new friends, handing out his favorite theology books, and doing typical Montana man "stuff".